alexs2112/University-Notes/2023-Winter/ARKY328/14 - The Etruscans.md

 ### Architecture
  - More complex than the Villanovans due to increasing Greek and Phoenician influences
- - Highly organized houes with series of interconnected rooms and private courtyard
+ - Highly organized houses with series of interconnected rooms and private courtyard
 	 - Stone foundations, solid mudbrick walls, roofed with terracotta tiles
  - Cities demonstrate high political and social organization
  - Architectural marvels of the Roman world prefigured by Etruscans